 The Master of Arts (AM) in Philosophy

-The Department does not admit students for degrees other than the PhD.
+The department does not admit students for degrees other than the PhD.
 Students who have been admitted for the PhD and who have completed all course requirements for the degree may apply to be awarded an AM in Philosophy.

-Harvard PhD students from programs (such as African and African-American Studies) which require PhD students to take courses required for an AM in another program are not required to take the first year colloquium required of Philosophy PhDs.
+Harvard PhD students from programs (such as African and African-American Studies), which require PhD students to take courses required for an AM in another program, are not required to take the first year colloquium required of Philosophy PhDs.
 (Students from these programs who wish to the take the colloquium must consult with the DGS.)
-Students from these programs who have completed 10 philosophy courses which satisfy the course requirements for a PhD and who have satisfied the distribution requirements for the PhD may apply to be awarded an AM in Philosophy.
+Students from these programs who have completed 10 philosophy courses, which satisfy the course requirements for a PhD and who have satisfied the distribution requirements for the PhD, may apply to be awarded an AM in Philosophy.

-A student who is pursuing an ad hoc degree administered in part by the Philosophy Department may petition to receive a Master of Arts degree in Philosophy.
-To receive this degree the student must have taken a total of 10 courses in Philosophy at the level of 100 or higher.
-At least two of these courses must satisfy the graduate distribution requirement in metaphysics and epistemology, two must satisfy the practical philosophy distribution requirement, two the history distribution requirement, and one must be a logic course.
+A student who is pursuing an ad hoc degree administered in part by the Philosophy Department may petition to receive a master of arts degree in philosophy.
+To receive this degree, the student must have taken a total of 10 courses in philosophy at the level of 100 or higher.
+At least two of these courses must satisfy the graduate distribution requirement in metaphysics and epistemology; two must satisfy the practical philosophy distribution requirement; two the history distribution requirement; and one must be a logic course.
 All must be passed with a grade of B or better.
-Students may receive this degree only when the Department has voted to support their petition.
+Students may receive this degree only when the department has voted to support their petition.

 Secondary Field in Philosophy

 Graduate students may apply to the Philosophy Department to do a secondary field after their first term as a graduate student at Harvard.
-Secondary field students normally begin the secondary field in the second or third semester at Harvard, normally taking one or two courses a semester until they have completed the secondary field requirements.
+Secondary field students normally begin the secondary field in the second or third semester at Harvard, normally taking one or two courses a term until they have completed the secondary field requirements.

-Applicants should contact the Philosophy DGS before applying to do a secondary field in Philosophy.
-Applications must include: a brief statement explaining what the applicant hopes to achieve with the secondary field, including a brief summary of the applicant's background in philosophy; a copy of the undergraduate transcript (this can be a copy sent from the student's home department at Harvard) and a brief letter from a Harvard faculty member of the student's home department discussing how a secondary field in philosophy would contribute to the student's work in the home department.
+Applicants should contact the philosophy DGS before applying to do a secondary field in philosophy.
+Applications must include a brief statement explaining what the applicant hopes to achieve with the secondary field, including a brief summary of the applicant's background in philosophy; a copy of the undergraduate transcript (this can be a copy sent from the student's home department at Harvard); and a brief letter from a Harvard faculty member of the student's home department discussing how a secondary field in philosophy would contribute to the student's work in the home department.